 Connect with Inside BruCrew Life!
 Be sure to follow us on our social media, so you never miss a post.

-I also created a fun new Facebook group, and I would love for you to join.
-It’s a group where you can share your favorite recipes, ask questions, share photos, and see what’s new with the BruCrew.
-If you would like to check it out, you can request to join HERE.
+I also have a Facebook group and would love for you to join.
+Share recipes, ask questions, share photos, and see what’s new with the BruCrew.
+Request to join HERE.

-- 6 Tablespoons butter, softened
+- 6 Tablespoons unsalted butter, softened

 - 1/2 cup creamy peanut butter